HanCloudstone/Baystation12-Lore/Species/Humanity.md

 * 30 August 2555: The push for a more formal diplomatic forum between the many peaceful species leads to a proposal for an Interstellar Assembly.
 Negotiations for founding this Assembly begin.

 * 2556 : A new brand of Luddites for the 26th Century begin to terrorize interests in the Outer Rim of Human space, attacking mostly IPCs and highly advanced facilities.
 They are labelled as a Terrorist Group.

-* 6 February 2556: Disastrous first contact with the Khaarman Ascent following and investigation into missing vessels by the Defense Forces.
-Three corvettes, two, frigates, and one cruiser lost with all hands.
-Incident largely classified, known only to higher levels of the government and military.

-* 19 May 2556: Establishment of Skrell-controlled DMZ between SolGov territory, and the Khaarman Ascent.
-The Khaarman Cold War begins.
-Multiple government agencies founded for internal and external security.
-Defense Forces begin a process of refitting and retraining to face an external enemy.
-Officially this buildup is to counter aggressive moves by the Confederacy of Man, but rumors fly among conspiracy circles.

 * 2556 : The most advanced Space Station in Human History, the NSS Exodus, makes its home in the Nyx System as the system around it becomes home to many undesirables and criminals.